-Whenever Formal Resolution is commenced, the Title IX Coordinator will designate one or more Investigators from the University's Office for Equal Opportunity and Civil Rights and/or an experienced external investigator to conduct a prompt, thorough, and impartial investigation.
-All Investigators will receive annual training on issues related to Prohibited Conduct, the scope of the University's education program or activity, relevancy and how to create an investigative report that fairly summarizes relevant evidence, and on how to conduct an investigation and Grievance Process and Misconduct Procedures that is fair and impartial, including information regarding hearings, appeals, and informal resolution process, while avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+Whenever Formal Resolution is commenced. the Title IX Coordinator will designate one or more Investigators from the University's Office for Equal Opportunity and Civil Rights and/or an experienced external investigator to conduct a prompt, thorough, and impartial investigation.
+All Investigators will receive annual training on issues related to Prohibited Conduct, the scope of the University's education program or activity. relevancy and how to create an investigative report that fairly summarizes relevant evidence, and on how to conduct an investigation and Grievance Procedures that is fair and impartial, including information regarding hearings, appeals, and alternative process. resolution while avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

-- a.
+a.
 Other Forms of Discriminatory and/or Harassing Conduct.
-If a report of Prohibited Conduct also implicates other forms of discriminatory and/or harassing conduct prohibited by the University's Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence (e.g., Sexual and Gender-Based Prohibited Conduct), the Preventing and Addressing Discrimination, Harassment, and Retaliation (PADHR) policy, any other violation(s) of the University's Standards of Conduct, and/or any relevant policies (Faculty Conflicts of Interest Policy), the Title IX Coordinator will evaluate all reported allegations to determine whether the alleged Title IX Prohibited Conduct and the alleged Sexual and Gender-Based Prohibited Conduct violation(s), PADHR violation(s), and/or alleged Standard of Conduct violation(s) may appropriately investigated together be without unduly delaying the resolution of the Formal Complaint of Title IX Prohibited Conduct.
-Where the Title IX Coordinator determines that a single investigation is determination appropriate, the of responsibility for the violation of University policy will be evaluated under the applicable policy (i.e., the Sexual Misconduct Policy, the PADHR policy, and/or the Standards of Conduct), but the investigation and resolution will be conducted in accordance with the Grievance Process.
-If at any time during the Grievance Process, the Title IX Prohibited Conduct is dismissed from the pending Formal Resolution, the Formal Resolution will proceed in accordance with the Procedures for Sexual and Gender-Based Misconduct. - b.
+If a report of Prohibited Conduct also implicates other forms of discriminatory and/or harassing conduct prohibited by the University's Preventing and Addressing Discrimination, Harassment, and Retaliation (PADHR) policy, any other violation(s) of the University's Standards of Conduct, and/or any relevant policies (Faculty Conflicts of Interest Policy), the Title IX Coordinator will evaluate all reported allegations to determine whether the alleged Prohibited Conduct violation(s), PADHR violation(s), and/or alleged Standard of Conduct violation(s) may be appropriately investigated together without unduly delaying the resolution of the Formal Complaint of Prohibited Conduct.
+Where the Title IX Coordinator determines that а single investigation the is appropriate. determination of responsibility for the violation of University policy will be evaluated under the applicable policy (i.e., the Sexual Misconduct Policy, the PADHR policy, and/or Standards of Conduct), but the investigation and resolution will be conducted accordance with the Grievance Procedures.

+- b.
 Presumption of Non-Responsibility.
 The investigation is a neutral fact-gathering process.
-The Respondent is presumed to be not responsible; this presumption may be overcome only where the Decision Maker concludes that there is sufficient evidence, by a Preponderance of the Evidence, to support a finding that the Respondent violated the Sexual Misconduct Policy.
+The Respondent is presumed to be not responsible; this presumption may be overcome only where the Decision Maker concludes that there is sufficient evidence, by a Preponderance of the Evidence, to support a finding that the Respondent violated the Sexual Misconduct Policy. - c.

-c.
 Participation by the Parties and Witnesses.
 No party or witness is required to participate in Formal Resolution, and the Investigator, Decision Maker, and Appeals Officer will not base a finding of responsibility solely on a party's decision not to participate.
 If either party or any witness declines to participate or limits the extent of their participation, it may limit the ability of the University to thoroughly investigate and resolve the Formal Complaint.

 The parties are expected to ask and respond to questions, and provide any verbal and written responses, on their own behalf throughout the investigation.
-Parties have an affirmative duty to ensure that any statement submitted as part of the Grievance Process or Misconduct Procedures to the Investigator, Title IX Coordinator.
-Decision Maker.
-Dismissal Appeals Officer, and/or Appeal Officer are signed. otherwise or acknowledged, by the party.
+Parties have an affirmative duty to ensure that any statement submitted as part of the Grievance Procedures to the Investigator, Title IX Coordinator, Decision Maker, Dismissal Appeals Officer, and/or Appeal Officer are signed, or otherwise acknowledged, by the party.
 The Investigator will not accept statements or responses submitted by a party's advisor which do not indicate that the statement or response is made by or submitted on behalf of the party.